AOSC-Archive/repo-manifest/README.md

+# Deprecation

+## This project has moved to https://github.com/AOSC-Dev/repokit/tree/master/repo-manifest.

-# AOSC OS Tarball / Image Metadata Generator
+## AOSC OS Tarball / Image Metadata Generator

 This is the AOSC OS image metadata generator.
 It generates the image metadata for the tarballs in JSON format.
 The generated format is documented at https://app.swaggerhub.com/apis-docs/liushuyu/DeployKit/1.0#.